 - Maintain a safe staff body: support staff to develop and maintain a safe working environment, and protect themselves from allegations.

 Before you begin

 - clarify the context surrounding safeguarding

 - gain specific guidance on delivering the training

 - know how to use the pack flexibly.

 Plus, remember to personalise the presentation to meet your school’s needs before you deliver it - all personalisations are highlighted in red.

-NOTE: Back in May, the DfE published a new iteration of the safeguarding statutory guidance, 'Keeping children safe in education' (KCSIE).
+NOTE: In May 2018 the DfE published a new iteration of the safeguarding statutory guidance, 'Keeping children safe in education' (KCSIE).
 This includes additional information for all staff and clarification on issues such as peer-on-peer abuse, the use of reasonable force and the single central record.
 We have summarised the main five updates here and also updated the self-study and download and deliver courses accordingly.

 The updates that have been made to the content here are not exhaustive and it is therefore advised that you familiarise yourself with the changes that have been made to the 'Keeping children safe in education' (KCSIE) guidance which can be found here, all changes are outlined in Annex H within the document.